 Aligning a DICOM to a NIFTI, pixel-by-pixel

 I have struggled at work to find how to align pixels.
 These pixels are particuarly vexing: they came from a DICOM file or a NIFTI file, which are both formats with awful documentation.
-If this helps a single person deal with this issue, then this post as reached its goal.
+If this helps a single person deal with this issue, then this post has reached its goal.

 1 The problem